 - Discussion with any athlete and/or partner by a coach or spectator is prohibited once the game begins unless it is during a timeout on the field of play. - II.
 The only two exceptions to this rule are where the Competition Manager deem it to be warranted in the following two instances: - a.
 During divisioning the coach may speak to the players after any of the first two "practice" balls played for each distance and - b.
-During the competition, the Competition Manager may allow the coach to speak to the player during the official "coaches Timeout" for a maximum of one (1) minute. - c.
-Coaches may assist athletes using a ramp in placing the ramp within the 10-foot area.
-All athletes using a ramp must direct the coach/ support on how to align the ramp.
-The only exception to this rule is for athletes with a visual impairment. - III.
+During the competition, the Competition Manager may allow the coach to speak to the player during the official "coaches Timeout" for a maximum of one (1) minute. - III.
 If an official determines that a coach/ partner/ spectator is violating this rule, the official may sanction the offending individual.
 Sanctions may include: verbal warning, citing the coach/partner with unsportsmanlike conduct or expulsion from the game.